simple-login/app/README.md

 If all of the above steps are successful, open http://app.mydomain.com/ and create your first account!

+By default, new accounts are not premium so don't have unlimited alias.
+To make your account premium, please go to the database, table "users" and set "lifetime" column to "1" or "TRUE".

 ## Contributing

 All work on SimpleLogin happens directly on GitHub.